-Deducting cat food and other unusual tax benefits
+Cat food expenses and other unusual tax deductions

 When it comes to taxes, one of the things people care about most is getting the most money back.
-And for good reason: not only is the tax refund the largest single financial transaction many taxpayers will have during the year, but taxpayers can make costly mistakes, like forgetting commonly overlooked tax benefits.
+And for good reason: not only is the tax refund the largest single financial transaction many taxpayers will have during the year, but taxpayers can make costly and common tax mistakes.

 - Air-conditioned hotel room: An asthmatic taxpayer with a broken air-conditioner was not able to deduct a one-night stay as a medical expense.